 Iris Bishop is an artist and designer with an innovative approach to textile design, combining weaving, knitting, knotting and other ‘sculptural’ techniques.
 She loves to incorporate new, vintage and re-cycled materials into her work, making every garment and accessory a unique ‘piece’.
 The HAOS ‘Art Trail’ and ‘Art Fair’ exhibitions present a wonderful opportunity to show seasonal

 I shared a love of fabric, threads, stitch and the sheer joy of creating something with my mother and this has been a common thread throughout my life.
 Awareness of the myriad detail in the use of colour, in nature, art, fabrics, patterns, even make-up has always been there and is a constant source of inspiration.

 Esther loves any creative medium, in particular textiles and pen-and-ink; intricate details in drawings often translate well into fabrics.
-One favourite subject is buildings, and using appliqué to recreate these in fabrics, Esther adds individual touches, like pearls for a 30th anniversary, a plane for a pilot, or a welcoming cat in the window, to make commissions as personal as possible.
-Esther also makes cars in fabric appliqué.
-While this … Continue reading
+Esther’s favourite subject is buildings; she uses appliqué to recreate these in fabrics, adding individual touches like pearls for a 30th anniversary, a plane for a pilot, or a welcoming cat in the window, to make commissions as personal as possible.
+Esther uses the same technique to recreate cars in fabric; … Continue reading

 Original pottery handmade in Maplehurst.
 A variety of earthenware and Raku, functional as well as decorative.